 Some people are regularly used in the exercise of particular gifts; whereas others may only be used occasionally, and not always in the same way.
-Paul makes a distiction between a 'manifestation' of the Spirit and those who regularly minister in particular areas, whether with supernatural gifts like healing or natural ones like administration (1 Cor 12:7-10 & 28-30).
-But you should understand that, even though God may not usually use you in a particular way, he is able to manifest any of the gifts through you if the need arises.
+Paul makes a distiction between a ‘manifestation’ of the Spirit and those who regularly minister in particular areas, whether with supernatural gifts like healing or natural ones like administration (1 Cor 12:7-10 & 28-30).
+But you should understand that, even though God may not normally use you in a particular way, he is able to manifest any of the gifts through you if the need arises.
 The Holy Spirit in you is no different from the Holy Spirit who was in Paul; or even Jesus.

 2.3 Stirring up the gift

 Paul stresses that those who prophesy and speak in tongues can choose whether or not to do so (1 Cor 14:26-32).
 He also tells the Corinthians to ‘eagerly desire the greater gifts’ and Timothy to ‘fan into flame the gift of God, which is in you through the laying on of my hands.’
 (1 Cor 12:31 & 2 Tim 1:6).

 Although the Spirit will reveal how and when He wants to use us, it is up to us to cultivate a desire and readiness for Him to do so.
 We must also ensure that the fruit of the Spirit is seen in their operation (which is why Paul breaks off his discussion of gifts to emphasise the importance of love in 1 Cor 13:1-16).
 Like the postman, we don’t send the gift; but we do determine when, how and in what condition it is delivered.

 These show God knows all about us, and always knows what to do.